Speakers

 In addition to preparing Social Inquiry Reports (Penelitian Kemasyarakatan), she actively promotes institutional transparency and public legal awareness through official communication platforms.
 She is a member of Ikatan Pembimbing Kemasyarakatan Indonesia (IPKEMINDO), the national professional association of Indonesian parole and probation officers.

-Buala Jefry
+Buala Jeffry

 Parole and Probation Officer